Connect with others who understand.

 • Trauma — Some people develop ME/CFS after experiencing physical or emotional trauma.

-• Other medical conditions — ME/CFS is associated with other medical conditions such as fibromyalgia.
+• Other medical conditions — ME/CFS is associated with other medical conditions, like fibromyalgia.

 Diagnosis

-Consider making an appointment with your primary care physician if you are experiencing excessive daytime drowsiness or extreme fatigue that affects your daily life.
-However, receiving a diagnosis for narcolepsy or ME/CFS can be challenging and takes time.
+Make an appointment with your primary care physician if you’re experiencing excessive daytime drowsiness or extreme fatigue that affects your daily life.
+Keep in mind that getting a diagnosis for narcolepsy or ME/CFS can be challenging and takes time.

 Many of the diagnostic tests for narcolepsy and ME/CFS are the same.

-Your doctor may send you to a sleep specialist — a doctor (such as a neurologist, pulmonologist, or psychiatrist) that has extra training in sleep medicine.
+Your doctor may send you to a sleep specialist — a doctor (such as a neurologist, pulmonologist, or psychiatrist) who has extra training in sleep medicine.

 The sleep specialist may ask you questions about your sleep history and ask you to record your sleep patterns for a few weeks.
-If they suspect you have type 1 narcolepsy, they may order a lumbar puncture (spinal tap) to check the level of hypocretin in your spinal fluid.
+If they suspect you have type 1 narcolepsy, they may order a lumbar puncture (spinal tap).
+This test checks the level of hypocretin in your spinal fluid.

 The sleep specialist may also ask you to stay at a medical facility for a sleep study, such as: